ibm-cloud-docs/activity-tracker/service_keys.md

     Where NAME is the desired name of the service key and SERVICE_INSTANCE is the name of the service instance from the previous step.

-    The output from this command includes the field **service_key** that contains the service key for the instance.
+    The output from this command includes the field **service_key** that contains the logging service key for the instance.

-6. Restrict access to the service key so that only users that have the `administrator` and `manager` roles can see information associated with the service key.
+6. Restrict access to the {{site.data.keyword.cloud_notm}} resource service key so that only users that have the `administrator` and `manager` roles can see information associated with the service key.

     Identify the service ID associated with the service that you created in the previous step.
 Run the following command to list all the service IDs that are available in the resource group: